aimenkhakwani/contact-list/README.md

 ## Technologies Used

-_This application uses HTML, Bootstrap, PHP, Silex, and CSS_
+_This application uses HTML, Bootstrap, PHP/Silex, and CSS_

 ### License